Eroica/javafx-fluent-theme/README.md

 Windows' default title bar normally shows a small icon and the window title.
 You can remove this title bar and merge the content area with the window controls to use this "unused" space.
 Many macOS and GTK applications use a similar design which arguably looks a little more modern.

 The Win32 equivalent is called `DwmExtendFrameIntoTitleBar`.
-There is actually code in JavaFX that uses this, but it doesn't seem to work reliably.
-With `javafx-fluent-theme`, you get another direct way to achieve this Window styling.
-Follow this:
+(There is actually code in JavaFX that uses this, but it doesn't seem to work reliably.)
+With this theme, you get a more reliable way to achieve this window styling.
+Follow this (if you want to do it manually):

 * The Stage's window style must be `StageStyle.UNIFIED`.
 * **After** `primaryStage.show()`, call `Windows.setHeaderBarFor(String, Boolean)` providing your window's title to remove the title bar.
 * The effect can be toggled back and forth using the same method.

+Alternatively, take a look at subclassing `FluentApp`.

 Depending on your scene background, the window controls at the top right might disappear.
 This is because the background is painted over these controls (although Windows will still react to click events there).
-To see the window controls, make sure not to set any background (e.g. with CSS) or only use `transparent` where the window controls might be painted over.
+To see window controls, make sure not to set any background or only use `transparent` where the window controls might be painted over.

 Combined with the Mica effect from above (which requires a transparent background), the window controls will appear again, giving you a nice, Windows 11-styled application:

 ![](/docs/HeaderBarMica.png)

-Here, the first node of my JavaFX scene is a custom `HeaderBar` node (sub-classing HBox) which just shows a button (the back arrow).
+Here, the first node of my JavaFX scene is a custom `HeaderBar` node (which is basically an HBox) which just shows a button (the back arrow).

 Without a title bar, you will lose the option to drag the window around with a mouse.
 Because of that, this library also provides a `DragPane` which you should put somewhere in your `HeaderBar` node.
 The nice thing about this is that it will capture Windows' native events, and e.g. trigger Windows' snap layouts when moving the window around.